See your work in print!

 We ask that written submissions be formatted in the following way:

-• Labelled with name and type (e.g. JaneDoe_Poetry OR JohnDoe_Fiction).
+Labelled with name and type (e.g. JaneDoe_Poetry OR JohnDoe_Fiction) inside the document.

 Maximum word lengths are a guide.
 If your piece falls a little outside of these guidelines, but is a good fit for Jacaranda, it will still be considered.
 Anyone can submit to Jacaranda Journal multiple times, excluding the winners of our competitions.